StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/close-an-alert.md

 Close an alert if it doesn't require escalation into a new or existing case for further investigation.
 This may happen, for example, if the alert is a false positive or a duplicate.

-This automatically updates the alert’s status to one associated with the *Closed* stage.
-To assign a different status within the same stage, see [Change an Alert Status](change-status-alert.md).

 {!includes/access-close-alerts.md!}

 <h2>Procedure</h2>